briankoser/fantasy-football-report-astro/README.md

 | `npm run build` | Build your production site to `./dist/`     |

 ## TODO
-1. Load from stats.js - fix data for $teams.astro
-2. Display 16 weeks on team pages
 3. Load data from URL
 4. Components
 5. Partial Hydration: client:load for charts